corcel/corcel/README.md

 phpunit
 ```

+All tests were written using Sqlite with `:memory` database, so it runs in your memory.
+All tests use `factories` and `migrations`.
+Take a look on `tests/database/factories` and `tests/database/migrations` directories for more information.

 # <a id="contrib"></a> Contributing

 All contributions are welcome to help improve Corcel.

-Before you submit your pull request consider the following guidelines:
+Before you submit your Pull Request (PR) consider the following guidelines:

-- Make your changes in a new git branch, based on the dev branch:

-`git checkout -b my-fix-branch dev`

-- Create your patch/feature, including appropriate test cases.
+- Fork `corcel/corcel` in Github;

+- Clone your forked repository (not Corcel's) locally and create your own branch based on `dev` one: `git checkout -b my-fix-branch dev`;

+- Make all code changes.
+Remember here to write at least one test case for any feature you add or any bugfix (if it's not tested yet).
+Our goal is to have 100% of the code covered by tests, so help us to write a better code ;-)

-- Run the unit tests, and ensure that all tests pass.
+- Run the unit tests locally to make sure your changes did not break any other piece of code;

+- Push your new branch to your forked repository, usually `git push origin HEAD` should work;

-- In GitHub, send a pull request to `corcel:dev`, not `corcel:master`, please.
+- In GitHub again, create a Pull Request (PR) from your custom `branch` (from your forked repository) to `corcel:dev`, not `corcel:master`, please;

+- Wait for the approval :-)

 ## <a id="license"></a> Licence